simonrob/email-oauth2-proxy/plugins/README.md

 The two overridable methods `receive_from_client` and `receive_from_server` give access to raw IMAP/POP/SMTP messages/commands as they are received.
 The return values from these overridden methods, and the two sender methods `send_to_server` and `send_to_client` allow you to send messages/commands to the client/server (and other chained plugins) in response.
 The `log_debug`, `log_info` and `log_error` methods allow you to post messages to the proxy's main log.
+See the method documentation and the sample plugins above for further guidance.

-Note that plugins on the client side are inserted after authentication has finished – you will not receive anything from the client until that process is complete.
+Please note that for security reasons, plugins on the client side are inserted after authentication has finished – you will not receive anything from the client until that process is complete.

 ### Supporting tools
-See the discussion, variables and methods in [`BasePlugin`](plugins/BasePlugin.py) for pointers and suggestions about how to develop your own plugins.
+The discussion, methods and variables in [`BasePlugin`](plugins/BasePlugin.py) contain pointers and suggestions about how to develop your own plugins.
-In addition, extending the following examples may help you get started:
+In addition, extending the following helpers may help you get started:

-- [`/IMAPMessageEditor`](plugins/IMAPMessageEditor.py): An example IMAP plugin helper that can be extended to create other IMAP plugins that modify the content of received messages.
+- [`IMAPMessageEditor`](plugins/IMAPMessageEditor.py): An example IMAP plugin helper that can be extended to create other IMAP plugins that modify the content of received messages.
 This plugin abstracts away the potentially error-prone message decoding process and instead provides a single method that is called whenever an email is loaded.
 See [`IMAPRegexContentReplacer`](plugins/IMAPRegexContentReplacer.py) for an example of this helper in use.